Doctoral thesis submission for examination

 Below is an overview of the thesis submission process.
 To submit your thesis for examination you must:

-- Ensure that your fees up to date
+- Ensure that your enrolment and fees are up to date

-- If needed complete and return the Co-authorship form - Doctoral
+- If needed, also complete and submit Co-authorship form

-Please note: If you're away from Christchurch (either in NZ or overseas) on approved study away from Christchurch at the time of thesis submission you do not have to return to UC to submit your thesis.
+Please note: If you're away from Christchurch (either in NZ or overseas) on approved extramural study at the time of thesis submission you do not have to return to UC to submit your thesis.

-Once we have examined your thesis and awarded a degree, we deposit a copy of your thesis in the University Library and it is available for public access.
-It is possible to embargo thesis for a period of time (usually no more than 24 months) if necessary (e.g., due to contractual arrangements with external agencies).
+Once your examination process has been completed we deposit a copy of your thesis in the University Library and it is available for public access.
+It is possible to embargo theses for a period of time (usually no more than 24 months) if necessary (e.g., due to contractual arrangements with external agencies).
 For more information on the availability of theses for consultation and copying, and the related form and policy, see restrictions on the use of your thesis (Library website).

 When you submit your thesis for examination, we ask your supervisors to nominate examiners to the Dean of Postgraduate Research who formally appoints these examiners.
 The underlying principle is to ensure independent experts examine your thesis in a fair and transparent manner.
 For further information, see Selection of Thesis Examiners (DOC, 19KB).

-The student and supervisors will discuss who the examiners might be and then the supervisor completes the Doctoral examiner request form and returns this to the Postgraduate Office.
-Before the thesis is sent out the student will also need to complete the Notification of Examiners Form (Doctoral) showing agreement of chosen examiners, if they haven't already completed that part of the Doctoral Examiner Request Form.
+The student and supervisors will discuss who the examiners might be and then the supervisor completes the Doctoral examiner request form and returns this to the Graduate School.
+Before the thesis is sent out the student will also need to complete the section of the form called Notification of Examiners Form (Doctoral) showing agreement to the chosen examiners.

 Supervisors are also required to submit a Supervisor certificate at this stage.

-The oral examination is an important part of the examination for the award of a PhD/DMA in which the examiners will ask questions for clarification and elaboration.
+The oral examination is an important part of the examination for the award of a doctorate in which the examiners will ask questions for clarification and elaboration.

-We will discuss the date of the oral examination with you when we appoint the examiners.
-The oral examination will usually be held by video-link, however, where students and supervisors explicitly request face-to-face oral exams these can still occur with approval by the Dean.
-Normally, you will receive the written reports five to ten days before your oral examination.
+There will be a proposed date at the time time of your thesis submission, however this date can only be confirmed once the reports are both received and the Dean approves the recommendation to proceed with the oral examination.
+The oral examination will usually be held online (by video call), however, face-to-face oral exams may be suitable in some circumstances.
+Normally, you will receive the written reports five to ten days before your oral examination so you can prepare your responses.
 A senior academic will be appointed as the chair of your oral examination – they will oversee the organisation and running of the examination and will communicate with you about arrangements.

-After you receive the written reports on the thesis, you normally proceed to the oral examination.
-After the oral examination, we may ask you to complete some final amendments to your written thesis before you submit it to the University Library and we can confer your degree.
+After the oral examination, you may need to complete some final amendments to your written thesis before you submit it to the University Library and we can confer your degree.
 See the Oral Examination Information Sheet for more information.